1987 Castilian-Manchegan regional election: Election date

 The term of the Cortes of Castilla–La Mancha expired four years after the date of their previous election.
-Election day was to take place between the thirtieth and the sixtieth day from the date of expiry of parliament and set so as to make it coincide with elections to the regional assemblies of other autonomous communities.
+Election day was to take place between the thirtieth and the sixtieth day from the expiration date of parliament and set so as to make it coincide with elections to the regional assemblies of other autonomous communities.
 The previous election was held on 8 May 1983, which meant that the legislature's term would have expired on 8 May 1987.
-The election was required to take place no later than the sixtieth day from the date of expiry of parliament, setting the latest possible election date for the Cortes on Tuesday, 7 July 1987.
+The election was required to take place no later than the sixtieth day from the expiration date of parliament, setting the latest possible election date for the Cortes on 7 July 1987.

-The Cortes of Castilla–La Mancha could not be dissolved before the date of expiry of parliament.
+The Cortes of Castilla–La Mancha could not be dissolved before the expiration date of parliament.
 In the event of an investiture process failing to elect a regional President within a two-month period from the first ballot, the candidate from the party with the highest number of seats was to be deemed automatically elected.